graalvm/workshops/native-image/what-the-dickens/README.md

 The application has two classes:

 * `com.example.DickensApplication`: The main Spring Boot class
-* `com.example.DickensController`: A REST controller class that implements the logic of the application and defines the HTTP endpoints `/whatTheDickens` and `/whatTheDickens/{number}`.
+* `com.example.DickensController`: A REST controller class that implements the logic of the application and defines the HTTP endpoints `/whatTheDickens` and `/whatTheDickens/{number}`

 So, what does the application do?
 If you call the endpoint `/whatTheDickens`, it will return 10 lines of nonsense prose generated in the style of [Charles Dickens' novels](https://en.wikipedia.org/wiki/Charles_Dickens#Novels).
 The application achieves this by using a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) to produce a statistical model of Dickens' original prose.
 This model is then used to generate new text.

-The example application ingests the text of six of Dickens' novels (in _main/resources/_), from which it creates a model.
+The example application ingests the text of four of Dickens' novels (provided in _main/resources/_), from which it creates a model.
 The application then uses the model to generate new text that is similar to the original text.
 The [RiTa](https://rednoise.org/rita/) library does the heavy lifting for you--it provides the functionality to build and use Markov Chains.

 Below are two snippets from class `com.example.DickensController`.

 1. The first snippet shows how the model is created and then populated with `prose` ingested from some of Dickens' novels.
 The model is created and populated in the class initializer.